TheMetaphysicalCrook/ProgrammableWebSwartz2013/content/pages/2-building-for-users.md

 In a situation like this, you might want to encode numbers using base 36 instead of base 10.
-Base 36 means you get to use all the letters in addition to just numbers,but only one case,so there’s no confusion about how to capitalize numbers.
+Base 36 means you get to use all the letters in addition to just numbers, but only one case, so there’s no confusion about how to capitalize numbers.
 (Imagine someone reading the URL over the phone.
 It’s a lot easier to say “gee, five, enn, four” than “lower-case gee, the number five, upper case enn, the number four.”)